Approximately Optimal Multi-Stream Quickest Change Detection

 A change-point is flagged when this random walk crosses a fixed threshold.
-The more the change-containing stream is sampled, the faster a change-point can be identified.
-The problem is therefore one of regret minimization.
-A balance must be struck between having sufficient exploration to identify the change-containing stream and performing enough greedy selection so that the change-point can be quickly flagged.
+The more the change-containing stream is sampled, the faster a change can be identified.
+A balance must be struck between having sufficient exploration to identify the change-containing stream and performing enough greedy selection so that the change can be quickly flagged.